Telstra outages and service status in Kyneton, Victoria

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Telstra Issues Reports Near Kyneton, State of Victoria
+Telstra Issues Reports Near Kyneton, Victoria

 Latest outage, problems and issue reports in Kyneton and nearby locations: